 When an organization switches to a FAVR reimbursement model, the benefits are often felt quickly.
 In general, these benefits include

-- Customized payments that are accurate to each employee
+- Customized payments that are accurate for each employee

 - Transparency in how reimbursement amounts are calculated